kb824999404/CARLARain/README_EN.md

 </div>

-CARLARain is an autonomous driving simulator framework that supports the simulation of rainy scenes in complex lighting environments.
-Based on [CARLA](https://github.com/carla-simulator/carla), it realizes the environmental simulation, vehicle simulation, and pedestrian simulation of driving scenarios.
-In combination with [HRIGNet](https://kb824999404.github.io/HRIG/) and [CRIGNet](https://doi.org/10.1007/978-981-97-5597-4_8), it introduces controllable and realistic rainy scene simulation in complex lighting environments.
-This framework can build a rich rainy scene simulation training environment for autonomous driving visual perception algorithms, covering diverse time periods and lighting conditions, and meeting the requirements of multiple tasks such as semantic segmentation, instance segmentation, depth estimation, and object detection in autonomous driving scenarios.
+This is the repositories of the CARLARain in our paper "Learning from Rendering: Realistic and Controllable Extreme Rainy Image Synthesis for Autonomous Driving Simulation".

+CARLARain is an extreme rainy street scene simulator, which integrats our proposed [Learning-from-Rendering](https://kb824999404.github.io/HRIG/) rainy image synthesizer with the [CARLA](https://github.com/carla-simulator/carla) driving simulator and the [CRIGNet](https://doi.org/10.1007/978-981-97-5597-4_8).
+CARLARain can obtain paired rainy-clean images and labels under complex illumination conditions.
+CARLARain configures RGB camera, depth camera, semantic segmentation camera, instance segmentation camera, and collision detection sensor based on CARLA in the street scene simulation module.
+During simulation, CARLARain can obtain data in the street scene environment for each frame, including RGB images, semantic segmentation images, instance segmentation images, depth images, and object bounding boxes.

 <div align="center">